Sleep

 Quality sleep is essential for children’s growth and development.
 A good night’s sleep will help children concentrate at school, have a better memory, learn more effectively and solve problems.

-Good sleep is also good for health as it will stop them getting colds and other minor illnesses.
+Good sleep is also good for health as they will catch fewer get colds and other minor illnesses.
 Overall, they will feel much better and be happier!

 Sleep deprivation can cause increased activity levels and may lead to challenging behaviours.